 How to Prevent the Spread of Coronavirus at Home?

 Upon arrival, wait a day before you begin utilizing tips for unpacking and handling anything inessential.
 Instead, thoroughly clean the apartment first.
-Then unpack everything, with utmost cautions and a lot of hand-washing.
+Then unpack everything, with utmost caution and a lot of hand-washing.
 For everything else you might need, be sure to order online for maximum safety.

 Choose a Reputable Company as a Safest, Most Reliable Method